QuentinRa/blog.quentinra.dev/operating-systems/others/architecture/index.md

 <p></p>

-* 🔥 [**Overflow**](https://en.wikipedia.org/wiki/Integer_overflow): an overflow occur when the result of a calculation is outside the range of values that can be stored with our number of bits.
+* 🔥 [**Overflow**](https://en.wikipedia.org/wiki/Integer_overflow): an overflow occurs when the result of a calculation is outside the range of values that can be stored with our number of bits.
 An overflow is without consequences if the result is valid.
 </div></div>

 <hr class="sep-both">